 Practical information for the Aquarium of the Bay:

-- Located at Pier 39 it is an ideal destination to visit either before or after a bay cruise.
+- Based on location, it is an ideal destination to visit either before or after a bay cruise.

-- Don’t forget to walk to the end of Pier 39 to see the sea lions that have chosen to take up seasonal residency on the docks.
+- Don’t forget to walk to the end of Pier 39 to see the sea lions that have chosen to take up seasonal residence on the docks.

 Is the San Francisco CityPASS a good deal?

-Disclaimer: We were provided the San Francisco CityPASS, as well as complementary entry or other benefits to many places above.
+Disclaimer: We were provided with the San Francisco CityPASS, as well as complimentary entry or other benefits to many places above.
 The opinions expressed here are strictly my own.